Koyoinu/VRChat-Minus/README.md

 # VRChat Minus
 Launch VRChat without Easy AntiCheat (EAC)
-Just a simple Launcher that opens VRChat through steam and kills Easy Anticheat when VRChat launches
+Just a simple Launcher that opens VRChat through steam and kills Easy Anticheat when VRChat launches This is not a bypass this does not allow you to have mods again this is simply for people to gain more frames in vrchat

 ## Contributers!